MicrosoftDocs/architecture-center/docs/solution-ideas/articles/video-analytics-content.md

 1. The packet core authenticates the devices, applies Quality of Service (QoS) policies, and routes the video traffic to the target application.

-1. The Azure Video Analyzer also runs on the edge server, which provides the low latency necessary for transporting and processing the video feeds.
+1. Azure Video Analyzer also runs on the edge server, which provides the low latency necessary for transporting and processing the video feeds.

-1. The Video Analyzer simplifies setting up a video streaming pipeline and pre-processing the video for spatial analysis.
+1. Video Analyzer simplifies setting up a video streaming pipeline and pre-processing the video for spatial analysis.

 1. The [Spatial Analysis](/azure/cognitive-services/computer-vision/intro-to-spatial-analysis-public-preview) module on the edge server anonymously counts cars, goods on a shelf, or people in line.
 The module sends these event notifications to the Azure IoT Hub module in the cloud.

-1. The IoT Hub module records the event notifications in a web app, and alerts store managers or stock keepers if certain thresholds are passed.
+1. The IoT Hub module records the event notifications in a web app, and alerts store managers or stockkeepers if certain thresholds are passed.

 1. An Azure Media Services account stores events for long-term trend analysis to help with resource planning.